 Santo Domingo Church and Former Friary

 Oaxaca is home to many impressive churches, but the most stunning is Santo Domingo.
 The exuberant baroque interior of this church means that every surface is covered in art or gold leaf.
 The Rosary Chapel, which was a later addition, is particularly beautiful.
-The former convent contains the Museo de las Culturas de Oaxaca, a large and well presented museum.
-One of the highlights is the Treasure of Tomb 7 from Monte Alban.
-The convent's orchard area is now occupied by Oaxaca's Ethnobotanical Garden, which can only be visited as part of a guided tour.
-Tours are offered daily in Spanish and three times a week in English.
+The former friary contains the Museo de las Culturas de Oaxaca, a large and well-presented museum.
+One of the highlights is the Treasure of Tomb 7 from Monte Albán.
+The orchard area is now occupied by Oaxaca's Ethnobotanical Garden, which can only be visited as part of a guided tour.
+Tours are offered daily in Spanish and three times a week in English (usually Tuesdays, Thursdays and Saturdays at 11 am, but check the schedule).

 There are several markets in Oaxaca city: just south of the Zocalo, there is the 20 de noviembre and Benito Juarez markets; the handicrafts market is a few blocks farther south, and the main, bustling market, the Central de Abastos is beyond that.
 If you get the chance to visit one of the villages on market day, you'll be rewarded with some incredible sights, sounds and flavors.
 Sunday is market day in Tlacolula, Wednesday in Etla, Thursday in Zaachila, Friday in Ocotlan and Saturday is the main market day in Oaxaca city's Central de Abastos.

 You will find a wide variety of handicrafts and folk art made by skilled Oaxacan hands.
 You can purchase pieces in shops in Oaxaca city, but to enjoy seeing the artisans at work, you should travel to the villages outside of town to visit their workshops and purchase directly from the people who created the art.
 Different villages specialize in different types of handicrafts.
-Go to Teotitlan del Valle for woolen rugs and tapestries, San Bartolo Coyotepec for black pottery, and San Martin Tilcajete or Arrazola for woodcarvings (often called alebrijes).
+Go to Teotitlan del Valle for Zapotec woolen rugs and tapestries, San Bartolo Coyotepec for black pottery, and San Martin Tilcajete or Arrazola for woodcarvings (often called alebrijes).

 The Tule Tree